ericrsmith35/DatatableV3/README.md

 ---
 ## Release Notes
+**12/30/20 -  Eric Smith -    Version 3.0.5** -
+            **Updates:**        Added Icon Pickers to the CPE and Column Wizard  (Requires FlowScreenComponentBasePack v2.1.2 or later)
+                            Changed 'Display ALL Objects for Selection' checkbox to default to unchecked
+            **Bug Fixes:**      tbd

 **12/14/20 -  Eric Smith -    Version 3.0.0** -
             **Updates:**        New Custom Property Editor for Configuration
                             Clear button added when using single record selection
                             Fixed row number display when >99 rows
             **Bug Fixes:**      Sandbox URLs with __c in their name will now provide valid links for lookups

 **10/14/20 -  Eric Smith -    Version 2.47** -
             **Bug Fix:**        Display correct icon for Table Header (was always showing standard:account icon)